 In 2015/16, the ETF undertook a major refresh to consolidate all data collection and reporting activity into one new, user-friendly national service, SIR Data Insights.
 For the first time, the service collected anonymised data at individual staff contract level from all types of provider in the sector, not just colleges.
 The data set was also extended to include additional fields to make reporting more useful, including data on qualifications..

-SIR Data Insights is now in its third year of operation after a successful pilot in 2015/16.
+SIR Data Insights is now in its fourth year of operation after a successful pilot in 2015/16.
 The service has been designed to make data collection as easy as possible for providers and to offer additional benefits in return for contributing data, including powerful management dashboards and benchmark comparisons.
 The ETF is requesting all providers funded through the Education and Skills Funding Agency to register on the service to receive information, access benefits and submit data.

 For detailed information on SIR Data Insights, together with comments from existing users, visit the website.